imbeimainz/MachineLearningClub/wiki_schedule.md

 # Home

-Welcome to the IMBEIbookclub wiki\!
+Welcome to the MachineLearningClub wiki\!

 ## Details